alexandershov/IdeaProjects/tools/intellij/new_features.md

   By default preview is updated on save.
 You can update preview as you type, change "Reload page in built-in preview" to "On change"
 * If you create FastAPI project, then you can explore all endpoints via "Endpoints".
   Also HTTP client gets autocomplete for FastAPI projects
+* Type Ctrl-Space when you're in a Cmd-F local search, and it'll give you some suggestions.

 ### Editing
 You can insert table of contents in Markdown.
 Cmd-N and "Table of Contents" Cmd-N in Markdown mode can also help with inserting links, images, and tables.
+Opt-k to expand selection, Opt-Down to shrink selection

 ### Running
 * You can save your running configurations into file.